-Capitalised development costs relate to the Company's rapid-deployment and associated manufacturing platforms and are only capitalised only if the expenditure can be measured reliably, the product or process is technically and commercially feasible, future economic benefits are probable, and the Group intends to and has sufficient resources to complete development and to use or sell the asset.
+Capitalised development costs relate to the Company's rapid test platforms and associated manufacturing assets and are capitalised only if the expenditure can be measured reliably, the product or process is technically and commercially feasible, future economic benefits are probable, and the Group intends to and has sufficient resources to complete development and to use or sell the asset.
 Otherwise, it is recognised in profit or loss as incurred.
 Subsequent to initial recognition, development expenditure is measured at cost less accumulated amortisation and any accumulated impairment losses.